Washington, DC - Federal Triangle

 EPA's Furniture Manufacturers Environmental Assessment Checklist (PDF) (5 pp, 61K).
 During furniture procurement for EPA Headquarters, the Agency assessed environmental policies at each manufacturers facility(ies), including issues of global pollution, energy conservation, resource conservation, and human health and safety.

 Leading By Example (PDF) (78 pp, 1.3MB).
-This case study describes the environmental features of the Ariel Rios Headquarters building.
+This case study describes the environmental features of the William Jefferson Clinton Building North and South.

 To contact the facility manager at Federal Triangle, please call the Building Services Division at (202) 564-2085.